hungrysamurai/pic_comparer/Readme.md

 ### Installation

-First, make sure to include the `IComparer.js` module in your project, which contains the necessary interfaces and types for the `Comparer` class.
+First, make sure to include the `Comparer` module in your project.
 After that, you can use the `Comparer` class as follows:

     import { Comparer } from "./Comparer.js";